-Except for the Brazilian and Italian subsidiaries whose functional currencies are their local currencies, Tenaris determined that the functional currency of its other subsidiaries is the U.S. dollar, based on the following principal considerations:
+As a result of this change, except for the Italian subsidiaries whose functional currency is the Euro, Tenaris determined that the functional currency of its other subsidiaries is the U.S. dollar, based on the following principal considerations:

 - sales are mainly negotiated, denominated and settled in U.S. dollars.
-If priced in a currency other than the U.S. dollar, the sales price may consider exposure to fluctuation in the exchange rate versus the U.S. dollar; - prices of their critical raw materials and inputs are priced and settled in U.S. dollars; - transaction and operational environment and the cash flow of these operations have the U.S. dollars as reference currency; - significant level of integration of local operations within Tenaris's international global distribution network; - net financial assets and liabilities are mainly received and maintained in U.S. dollars; and - the exchange rate of certain legal currencies has long been affected by recurring and severe economic crises.
+If priced in a currency other than the U.S. dollar, the sales price may consider exposure to fluctuation in the exchange rate versus the U.S. dollar; - prices of critical raw materials and inputs are priced and settled in U.S. dollars; - transaction and operational environment and the cash flow of these operations have the U.S. dollars as reference currency; - significant level of integration of local operations within Tenaris's international global distribution network; - net financial assets and liabilities are mainly received and maintained in U.S. dollars; and - the exchange rate of certain legal currencies has long been affected by recurring and severe economic crises.

 Results of operations for subsidiaries whose functional currencies are not the U.S. dollar are translated into U.S. dollars at the average exchange rates for each quarter of the year.
 Financial statement positions are translated at the year-end exchange rates.
 Translation differences are recognized in a separate component of equity as currency translation adjustments.
-In the case of a sale or other disposal of any of such subsidiaries, any accumulated translation difference would be recognized in the Consolidated Income Statement as a gain or loss from the sale.
+In the case of a sale or other disposal of any of such subsidiaries, any accumulated translation difference would be recognized in the Consolidated Income Statement as a gain or loss from the sale or disposal.

-3 EBITDA is a non-IFRS alternative performance measure-please see Exhibit 7.2 for more information on this measure.
+&lt;sup>3 EBITDA is a non-IFRS alternative performance measure-please see Exhibit 3 for more information on this measure.